 23. Identify the nature and estimated cost of any legal, consulting, or accounting services that small businesses would incur in complying with the proposed rules.

-None of these costs will be incurred by small businesses.
+None of these costs will be incurred by small businesses in complying with the proposed rules.

 24. Estimate the ability of small businesses to absorb the costs without suffering economic harm and without adversely affecting competition in the marketplace.